StMacLennan/rails-starter-box/README.md

 - **Javascript**: Excludes coffeescript in favor of plain Javascript
 - **SCSS and styling framework**: Bulma is used along with SCSS.
 While the styles do affect vue components, SCSS variables are not available to the vue components.
 - **Development Environment**: Docker and docker-compose
+- **SEO and analytics**: Build in support for quick SEO metadata and drop in compatability with google tag manager

 ## Testing
 A few notes on the testing environment